Hat guessing with proper colorings: Book graphs

 \end{Lemma} \begin{proof} Fix some strategy for the proper hat guessing game on $B_{k,n}$ with $q$ colors.
 Note that the total number of proper colorings of $B_{k,n}$ using $q$ colors is $c_q(B_{k,n}) = (q)_k(q-k)^n$.

-Consider some spine vertex.
-Its guess gets fixed by a coloring of the other $k-1+n$ vertices that form a $B_{k-1,n}$.
-So any such coloring can be uniquely extended to a coloring such that the selected vertex guesses correctly.
-Thus, there are $c_q(B_{k-1,n}) = (q)_{k-1}(q-(k-1))^n$ proper colorings such that the selected spine vertex guesses correctly.
+Consider some spine vertex $v$.
+Its guess gets fixed by a coloring of the other $k-1+n$ vertices, which induce a subgraph isomorphic to $B_{k-1,n}$.
+Such a coloring has at most one extension in which $v$ guesses correctly, namely the extension assigning the guessed color to $v$.
+Therefore there are at most $c_q(B_{k-1,n}) = (q)_{k-1}(q-(k-1))^n$ proper colorings such that the selected spine vertex $v$ guesses correctly.

 Now consider the pages.
 All of their guesses get fixed by a proper coloring of the spine.
 For any such coloring there are $q-k-1$ ways to color a page vertices to preserve the proper coloring and make sure the page vertex does not guess correctly.
 So there are $(q)_k(q-k-1)^n$ proper colorings such that the pages all guess incorrectly.
 Complementary, there are $c_q(B_{k,n}) - (q)_k(q-k-1)^n$ proper colorings such that some page vertex guesses correctly.